- About Us

 What is Personal Health Information (PHI)?

-Personal health information (PHI) is information that relates to: your physical health or that of your family; your health care; payment for health care; or your substitute decision maker.
+Personal health information (PHI) is information that relates to: your physical or mental health or that of your family; your health care; payment for health care; or your substitute decision maker.
 Examples include: results of a hearing test, insurance information, or health card number.

 CHS collects PI or PHI for use within the following identified areas:

 CHS only authorizes employees who are either providing direct care or program managmente/administrative support to access private information.
 CHS only collects information that is necessary to provide services: to assess client needs, advise of options and provide care, and review products or services (e.g. to ensure that a hearing aid is still functioning properly and remains appropriate).
 We also collect and analyze information about our services to help develop new programs or services and report service outcomes to funders such as the Local Health Integration Network, or referral sources such as your doctor.
 We may share your name and mailing address with our fundraising department.
 You may opt out of fundraising communication at any time by phoning 1-866-518-0000, ext.
 4011 or by emailing firstname.lastname@example.org.

 CHS collects names, addresses and email addresses to provide newsletters, emails and information /updates; respond to inquiries and requests for information and services.